 So you wait all day.
 Nothing.
 No calls.
 You finally decide to call them back to see what is going on.
 You ask for Tom, but Tom

-is gone so they transfer you to another salesperson named Bill.
+is gone for the day so they transfer you to another salesperson named Bill.
 Bill

 knows nothing about your carpet or your installation situation so you spend the

-next five minutes telling him all about your problem and concerns.
+next five minutes explaining to him all about your problem and concerns.
 "Let

 me look into this and call you back" says Bill.